-OBJECTIVE Left ventricular assist devices (LVADs) significantly improve survival in advanced heart failure, although infectious complications remain an important clinical challenge, with reported sepsis rates ranging between 20–40% within 1–2 years.
-Early, accurate identification and localization of infections—especially at the driveline or pump—is essential for guiding treatment.
+OBJECTIVE Left ventricular assist devices (LVADs) significantly improve survival in advanced heart failure; however, infectious complications remain an important clinical challenge, with reported sepsis rates ranging from 20–40% within 1–2 years.
+Early and accurate identification and localization of infections—particularly at the driveline or pump—are essential for guiding treatment.

-METHOD We retrospectively evaluated F18 FDG PET/CT scans of 15 patients with suspected LVAD infection.
-We assessed infection presence, localization (driveline vs. pump), extent, and compared PET/CT findings with microbiological culture results.
+METHOD We retrospectively evaluated fluorine-18 (F18) fluorodeoxyglucose (FDG) positron emission tomography/computed tomography (PET/CT) scans of 15 patients with suspected LVAD infection.
+We assessed the presence and localization of infection (driveline vs. pump), its extent, and compared PET/CT findings with microbiological culture results.

-RESULTS F18 FDG PET/CT achieved 100 % sensitivity, 66 % specificity, 92 % positive predictive value, and 100 % negative predictive value.
-Thirteen of 15 patients (87 %) had positive PET/CT findings, with a mean SUVmax of 7.73.
+RESULTS F18 FDG PET/CT demonstrated 100% sensitivity, 66% specificity, 92% positive predictive value, and 100% negative predictive value.
+Thirteen of 15 patients (87%) had positive PET/CT findings, with a mean SUVmax of 7.73.
 Infection was localized to the driveline in 10 patients and to both pump and driveline in 3.
-PET/CT findings were consistent with culture results, which identified Staphylococcus aureus and Pseudomonas aeruginosa as predominant pathogens.
+PET/CT findings were consistent with culture results, which identified Staphylococcus aureus and Pseudomonas aeruginosa as the predominant pathogens.

 Copyright © 2025 Archives of the Turkish Society of Cardiology